 Simply put, a well-qualified buyer is a person who meets the lender’s credit criteria for specific offers.
 Typically, lenders consider the following categories when determining qualifications:

-- Payment to income (PTI) ratio: This is a calculation that shows lenders how much of your monthly income is used to pay down debt.
+Payment to income (PTI) ratio: This is a calculation that shows lenders how much of your monthly income is used to make your monthly vehicle payment.
 A ratio that’s less than 20% of your income is typically favorable.
 Lenders may factor in other variables, but it’s a best practice to keep this number low.